Quozul/DHStatsViewer/README.md

 # DHStatsViewer

 ## What is it?
-A long time ago (in 2018), I wanted to see how much I use Discord, so I made this.
+A long time ago (around 2018), I wanted to see how much I use Discord, so I made this.

 ## Usage
 [Love2d](love2d.org) is required to run this.
 Simply install it and run `love .`